§» 9 November 2012A 10-year-old Mexican girl has given birth to a baby boy after a 31-week pregnancy, according to reports.

 The premature infant, which weighed 3.3 pounds, was born by Caesarian section at the Women’s Hospital in the city of Puebla and is in the intensive care unit recovering from pneumonia.

-The young mother, who is from the nearby San Francisco Totimehuacan community, has returned home after the procedure but visits the baby every day to breastfeed, officials said.
+The young mother, who is from the nearby San Francisco Totimehuacan community, has returned home after the procedure but visits the baby every day to Bosom feed, officials said.

 POSTER WHY ARE YOU DOCTORING THE NEWS HERE,THE GIRL IS NOT FROM MEXICO,THE GIRL IS COLOMBIAN AND IT IS COMMON AMONG THEIR TRIBE,I FIRST SAW THIS NEWS ON CBSNEWS SEE THE REAL STORY